Rufus For Real

 Pull Up A Chair and Let's Chat!

-Ground ginger, turmeric, granulated garlic, toasted sesame oil - The seasonings.
-Few, but mighty.
+• Ground ginger, turmeric, granulated garlic, toasted sesame oil — A small-but-mighty seasoning crew that delivers big flavor.

-Green Onion - Because it's delicious and it makes a gorgeous garnish.
-Remember to eat with your eyes as well.
+• Green onion — Fresh, bright, and makes a gorgeous garnish.
+Eat with your eyes, people.

 egg drop soup